genesisfactor/stbobdctm/README.md

-# README
+# stbobdctm README
-# stbobdctm = St Bernards Old Boys Diveristy Council Technology and Mentoring - 6/5/21 Session- Getting started with the Micro:bit
+# St Bernards Old Boys Diveristy Council Technology and Mentoring - 6/5/21 Session- Getting started with the Micro:bit

 This repo contains the scripts used to introduce the participating students to practical programming concepts with microcotnrollers (a Micro:bit).
 Some are original code while others are borrowed from the Microbit main site.
 Here is the order and approach to using this repo.